governance-foundation/governance.foundation/docusaurus/docs/knowledgeontology/model-deployment.md

   style={{border: '1px solid #d0d7de', borderRadius: '8px'}}
 />

+## Page 1 as a deployment-domain table of contents

+The deployment diagram is compact, but it still gives a usable first-pass **table of contents** for the deployment domain.

+An exhaustive first-pass TOC from the page is:

+1. **Deployment**
+2. **Deployment Members**
+3. **Deployment Member Relationship Type**
+4. **Deployment Attributes**
+5. **Deployment Attribute Types**
+6. **Member Attributes**

+The page also includes important framing cues:

+- **L2**
+- **Deployment**
+- **Application**
+- **Infrastructure**

+Those cues matter because they suggest the deployment page is already being read at a particular abstraction level and in relation to both the logical application layer above and the infrastructure layer below.
+So even in compact form, the diagram is not only naming deployment concepts in isolation.
+It is hinting at how deployment semantics sit inside the wider realization-binding chain.

 ## The deployment domain at a high level

 At a high level, the deployment model should help explain: